-2. Setup a Clear and Attractive Work Visualisation Board
+2. Setup a Clear and Attractive Visual Work Board

-Once you have all your itemised goals on a centralised place, go through each items in a daily checkpoint meeting – or what some might call daily standup/huddle.
+Once you have all your itemization goals on a centralizing place, go through each items in a daily checkpoint meeting – or what some might call daily standup/huddle.
 Although indirectly, we can still maintain a consistent communication through the web.
 The goal in these meetings should be: